 The types of households in a neighborhood can tell a lot about the character and lifestyle of those living here.
 NeighborhoodScout's exclusive analysis reveals that this neighborhood, above nearly every neighborhood in America, has a greater percentage of its residents living alone: 75.2%.
 This is a higher percent living alone than we found in 99.9% of all U.S. neighborhoods.
 Often residents who live alone are new arrivals to an area who are single, and often senior citizens who have lost a spouse.

-In addition, the Downtown Temple neighborhood stands out for having an average per capita income lower than 99.4% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Downtown Temple neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.4% of the neighborhoods in America.

 Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
 The Downtown Temple neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Downtown Temple neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 20.3% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 99.6% of all neighborhoods in America.